Safety Context and Risk Boundaries for Michigan Electrical Systems

 Responsibility for safe EV charger electrical systems in Michigan is distributed across four distinct parties, each with defined obligations under Michigan's construction and electrical codes.

-Equipment manufacturers bear separate product-liability obligations under UL listing requirements but do not assume field installation responsibility.
+Equipment manufacturers bear separate product-liability obligations under UL provider requirements but do not assume field installation responsibility.

 How Risk Is Classified